Transportation Network Company Access for All Program

 Call for Projects

-TAMC is seeks proposals from eligible applicants become an Access Providers who will increase the availability of wheelchair accessible vehicle services each year for the upcoming fiscal year.
-The next call for projects will be released early 2023, with details about how to apply appearing on this web page.
+As funding becomes available, TAMC seeks proposals from eligible applicants to become Access Providers to increase the availability of wheelchair accessible vehicle services.
+The next call for projects will be released early 2024, with details about how to apply appearing on this web page.

 Background: SB 1376